 Building upon the existing K-8th grade food education programs in New Orleans, most notably the Edible Schoolyard, Grow Dat Youth Farm creates job opportunities for high school students in the field of urban agriculture.
-The farm provides a space for students to apply the interests and skills they have developed in previous cooking and gardening classes outside of the classroom.
-It also creates a healthy and supportive work environment for high school-aged youth from New Orleans who face limited job opportunities.
+The farm creates a healthy and supportive work environment for high school-aged youth from New Orleans who face limited job opportunities.
 With a focus on developing a sense of responsibility, community, environmental stewardship, and service among participants, the farm enhances leadership and teamwork abilities through the collaborative work of growing food.

-In the pilot year, Grow Dat partnered with New Orleans Outreach and Science and Math Charter School to recruit applicants for thirteen paid internship positions.
-The number of internships will increase over time as the amount of land under cultivation increases, providing 30 jobs and cultivating almost two acres of land by 2013.
+In the pilot year in 2011, Grow Dat partnered with New Orleans Outreach and Science and Math Charter School to recruit applicants for thirteen paid internship positions.
+The number of internships increases over time as the amount of land under cultivation increases, providing 40 jobs and cultivating almost two acres of land by 2014.

 Working in rotating teams, students take on the responsibility for selling food at farmers’ markets and preparing food for homeless or underserved populations.
 In addition to these hands-on activities, students also participate in a highly-structured system for enhancing their communication skills called “Real Talk”.
 Modeled on a highly effective program developed by The Food Project, “Real Talk” is the method through which Grow Dat staff provide feedback to participants about the quality of their work and the tool that trains participants to communicate effectively with peers and supervisors.
 In addition to improved communication skills, students are also trained on time management, effective strategies for team work, and public speaking–all skills that can be broadly applied in future jobs.